newpatiente2e/docs/docs/15-install-prerequisites.md

 Follow these steps to clone the patient registration assets repo to your local machine.

 1. Open a command prompt and navigate to the folder where you want to clone the repo.
-1. Run the following command to clone the tutorial repo:
+1. Run the following command to clone the workshop repo:

     ```bash
     git clone https://github.com/newpatiente2e/-Contoso-New-Patient-Assets.git contoso_new_patient_assets